 - Under appliance wand

-The soft roller bar in front actually pulls in surface dirt into the bristled brush and then suction does the rest.
+The soft roller bar in front pulls in surface dirt into the bristled brush, and then suction does the rest.

-This soft beater bar also has grooves that helps with agitation and pulls up even smaller particulates like sand and dust.
+This soft beater bar also has grooves that help with agitation and pulls up even smaller particulates like sand and dust.

-Just in case you’r not convinced, I have more tests to show you.
-This one is a real world test on carpet and tile.
+Just in case you’re not convinced, I have more tests to show you.
+This one is a real-world test on carpet and tile.